Rachit-Sharma/react-resume-2021/README.md

 Finally, run `npm start`.

-Please note that the formatting is tweaked to suit my data files, and print my data in a single page, so your mileage may vary.
+Please note that the formatting is tweaked to suit my data files, and to print my data in a single page, so your mileage may vary.